ROCm/rmm-rocm/README.md

 follow these stream-ordered memory allocation semantics and rules.

-For further information about stream-ordered memory allocation semantics, read [Using the NVIDIA CUDA Stream-Ordered Memory Allocator](https://developer.nvidia.com/blog/using-cuda-stream-ordered-memory-allocator-part-1/) on the NVIDIA Developer Blog.
+For further information about stream-ordered memory allocation semantics, read [Using the NVIDIA Stream-Ordered Memory Allocator](https://developer.nvidia.com/blog/using-cuda-stream-ordered-memory-allocator-part-1/) on the NVIDIA Developer Blog.